Words: Maggie Casey

 Buffet Lisette’s Café and Bakery

 Once our drink orders were placed we made our way up to the buffet, which was so beautifully displayed I hesitated to dig in for fear of ruining the presentation.
 Of course, food is meant to be eaten not simply stared at and so after taking it all in, I happily filled my plate.
 The majority of the buffet is vegetarian which offers a nice brunch option for those looking to give heavy meat eating a rest.
-While the lunch spreads on Tuesdays and Thursdays are entirely vegetarian, on Sunday’s there are meat options (sausages, beef bacon and so on).
+While the lunch spreads on Tuesdays and Fridays are entirely vegetarian, on Sunday’s there are meat options (sausages, beef bacon and so on).
 In a testament to the café’s commitment to clean eating the sausages are nitrate and gluten-free and the eggs (which can be ordered and made to your preference by the chef) are free-range, local Kampung eggs.

 Lisette’s Café and Bakery Buffet Menu